florisoft/User.Manuals/AZURE/Setup connection to Azure workspace.md

 ![](pop-up.assets/2024-05-14-16-05-57.png)

-13. Put a checkmark in the **Launch Remote Desktop when setup exits.** checkbox. (no. 10)<br><br>
+13. Put a checkmark in the **Launch Remote Desktop when setup exits.** checkbox. (no. 10)

 14. Press the Finish button to finish the installation of the Remote Desktop software.

-Remote Desktop starts a few seconds later to its start screen:
+After a few seconds Remote Desktop starts to its start screen:

 ![](pop-up.assets/2024-05-14-16-14-50.png)

-15. Right click the Remote Desktop application icon in the taskbar and choose the Pin to taskbar option. (no. 12)
+15. Right click the Remote Desktop application icon on the taskbar and choose the Pin to taskbar option. (no. 12)

 ![](pop-up.assets/2024-05-14-16-26-41.png)